Build Your Best Physique: Bodyweight Workout

 Weighted push up (weight plate on back)

-Banded push up (band end in each hand and over shoulders)
+Banded push-up (band end in each hand and over shoulders)

 Banded chest fly (band around upright and in each hand),